-This Biscoff pudding is sweet, sticky and SO delicious.
-A Biscoff flavoured sponge cake topped with Biscoff caramel and cookie crumbs.
+This vegan Biscoff pudding is sweet, sticky and SO delicious.
+An eggless Biscoff flavoured sponge cake topped with dairy-free Biscoff caramel and biscuit crumbs.

 The idea for this recipe came to me accidentally.
 When my attempt at vegan Biscoff blondies failed!

 While very delicious, the recipe turned out more like a sponge cake rather than a chewy blondie.
 So I had an idea…

 What if, instead of spending days, potentially weeks, experimenting to get the perfect blondie, I took the same recipe and made it into a sticky Biscoff pudding?
 Similar to a sticky toffee pudding but with Biscoff instead.

 You guessed it… I did just that!
 I made the recipe again, adding a Biscoff caramel this time, and it came out SO GOOD!
 If I do say so myself.

 As with most baking recipes, the first step is to preheat the oven and prepare your baking dish.
 Preheat your oven to 180°C/350°F and line an 8×10-inch rectangular baking tin with baking paper.

 If you’re using a fan or convection oven, you’ll need to set the temperature to 160°C or 325°F instead.

 Now it’s time to combine the wet ingredients.
 To a small saucepan, add 100g of vegan margarine (1/4 cup + 2 tablespoons), 150g of smooth Biscoff spread (3/8 cups), 250g soft light brown sugar (1+1/4 cups), and 2 teaspoons of vanilla extract.